Emma Churchman Hewitt

 Emma Churchman Hewitt (née, Churchman; February 1, 1850 – 1921) was an American author and journalist.
-She served as associate editor of Ladies' Home Journal for four years; later of Home Magazine in Washington, D.C. and Leisure Hours in Philadelphia.
+She served as associate editor of Ladies' Home Journal for four years; later of Home Magazine in Washington, D.C., and Leisure Hours in Philadelphia.
 She was also on staff at the Philadelphia (daily) Call.
 Later, Hewitt was engaged in general literature.
 She served as president of the Philadelphia Women's Press Association; and was the chairman of the commission on sanitation of the Philadelphia Civic Club.
 Hewitt was the author of Ease In Conversation, 1887; Hints to Ballad Singers, 18S9; The Little Denvers, 1902; and joint author of Queen of the Home, 1889.
 She made her residence at 4105 Chester Avenue, Philadelphia.
-Hewitt died in 1921.

 Early life and education

 Emma Churchman was born in New Orleans, Louisiana, February 1, 1850.
 Her parents were John and Lydia (Starr) Churchman.
 At three years of age, she moved north with her parents, who settled on a farm in Rahway, New Jersey, afterward moving to Burlington, New Jersey, and later to Camden, New Jersey, where she resided until she moved to West Philadelphia, Pennsylvania.
 She was a direct descendant of John Churchman, who was a prominent member of Friends.

 Hewitt was a graduate of Miss Churchman's private school, in Philadelphia.
 She was a fluent French scholar, with a knowledge of several other modern languages.
 She began to write short stories at such an early age that it was said she was "born with a pen in her hand."